Pete Postlethwaite: Career

+One of his more notable roles was Sergeant Obadiah Hakeswill in ITV's Sharpe series.
+The actor said this was one of his favourite roles and that he and fellow actor Sean Bean played well off each other because of their mutual love and respect.
+Bernard Cornwell, the author and creator of the Sharpe series, specifically wrote Hakeswill's character in later novels to reflect Postlethwaite's performance as the character in the TV series.
+Postlethwaite co-starred with Bean in When Saturday Comes.

 Terminally ill, Postlethwaite made a return to Hollywood in three 2010 films, first as Spyros in Clash of the Titans.
 He next appeared in the blockbuster hit Inception as Maurice Fischer, an industrialist who is slowly dying.
-Lastly, his performance in The Town as florist and crime boss Fergus "Fergie" Colm was well received by critics, making several publications' lists of Oscar predictions for Best Supporting Actor.
+Lastly, his performance in The Town as florist and crime boss Fergus "Fergie" Colm was well received by critics, which would earn him a posthumous nomination for BAFTA Award for Best Actor in a Supporting Role, and making several publications' lists of Oscar predictions for Best Supporting Actor.
 His final appearance on screen was in Nick Hamm's film Killing Bono, based on the memoir of Neil McCormick.
 The role was written specially for Postlethwaite to accommodate his illness.
 The film was released on 1 April 2011.
-He was scheduled to be in the BBC series Exile, but had to pull out because of ill health and was replaced by Jim Broadbent.
+He was scheduled to be in the BBC series Exile, but had to pull out due to his declining health and was replaced by Jim Broadbent.

 Activism

 Postlethwaite appeared as a taxi driver in a political broadcast for the Labour Party during the 1997 general election, and marched in London against the Iraq War in 2003.

-Postlethwaite was active in calling for action on climate change, and installed a wind turbine in his garden; he wrote in The Sun, "The stakes [of climate change] are very, very high.
+In his later years, Postlethwaite was vocal in calling for action on climate change, and installed a wind turbine in his garden; he wrote in The Sun, "The stakes [of climate change] are very, very high.
 They're through the roof.
 How could we willingly know that we're going into extinction ... and let it happen?"
 At the UK premiere of The Age of Stupid in 2009, he told then-Secretary of State for Energy and Climate Change Ed Miliband that he would return his OBE and vote for any party other than Labour if the Kingsnorth coal-fired power station was given the go-ahead by the Labour government.